vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/frequently-asked-questions.md

 * **I'm seeing `$attrs is readonly` and/or `$listeners is readonly` in the console**{ #attrs-is-readonly }

   Vuetify utilizes Typescript and currently must import and extend the Vue object.
 This has the potential in some applications to generate a warning messages.
-There is currenty an ongoing [Github discussion](https://github.com/vuetifyjs/vuetify/issues/4068) with potential work-arounds in a variety of use-cases.
+There is currently an ongoing [Github discussion](https://github.com/vuetifyjs/vuetify/issues/4068) with potential work-arounds in a variety of use-cases.

 <br>